petergridge/openweathermaphistory/README.md

 # openweathremaphistory
 A home assistant sensor that uses the OpenWeatherMap API to return the last 5 days rainfall, min and max temperatures as attributes.
-The data is in 24 hout time slots not date based but data for the preceeding 24hrs.
+The data is in 24 hour time slots not date based but data for the preceeding 24hrs.

 The scan_interval is set at 30 minutes as OpenWeatherMap data only refreshes every hour.